 New students are required to submit a $50 nonrefundable application fee or documentation for an application fee waiver.
 Your application will not be processed until the application fee or fee waiver verification is received.
 This fee or waiver must be received by the supporting document deadline.

-The application fee is waived for McNair Scholars (McNair Scholars waiver form), Project 1000 applicants, and for current Illinois State graduate students (see below) applying for a different program at the same degree level.
-Applicants may petition the Graduate School for an economic hardship fee waiver; appropriate verification may be requested.
+The application fee is waived for McNair Scholars (McNair Scholars waiver form), Project 1000 applicants, and for current Illinois State graduate students applying for a different program at the same degree level.
+Applicants may petition the Graduate School for an economic hardship fee waiver; appropriate verification will be requested.